 Not all charities are eligible.
 For example, donoradvised funds and supporting organizations are not eligible recipients.
 Amounts transferred to a charity from an IRA are counted in determining whether the owner has met the IRA's required minimum distribution (RMD).

-♦ KEY POINT.
-The QCD does need a qualifying receipt from the recipient charity with the mandated "no goods or services" statement.
-A church may include the gift on the IRA owner's regular giving statement in an attempt to fulfill this requirement, care should be taken to not take a deduction for the QCD if it is included on the regular giving statement.
+qualifying receipt from the recipient charity with the mandated "no goods or services" statement.
+A church may include the gift on the IRA owner's regular giving statement in an attempt to fulfill this requirement, but care should be taken to not take a deduction for the QCD if it is included on the regular giving statement.
 Best practice is for the recipient charity or church to issue a separate statement for the gift.